cuhk-haosun/doc-rule/README.md

 - Make sure adding/updating README.md when making changes

-# Repository naming scheme
+# Repository

 - break the each element of repo name with hypen `-`
 - avoid using capitaized letters
+- Add tag to the repository

-## Example naming format
+## Repository naming format
 - Experiment analysis result (e.g.: **exp-np-dna-lncap-10kb**):
   1. use `exp` as the initial of the repository
   2. sequencing technology, use `ngs` for "**Next Generation Sequencing**", `np` for "**Nanopore**"